 For the autumn-winter weddings, the fabric should be a little heavy such as dobby, it will usually be a bit more wrinkle resistant, perfect when paired with a woollen suit.

-The collar of your wedding shirt should most preferably be cutaway or straight pointed with double cuffs.
+The collar of your wedding shirt should most preferably be cutaway or straight pointed; cuff should be double (french) cuff.

 Accessories for the wedding suit

 Which shoes to choose?